 ID: A unique identifier inherited from the global model environment.
 It can be used to pair Pounding Tool agents back to the source that they originated from.

-rm_quality: is an integer value of 0, 2550, 75.
+rm_quality: is an integer value of 0, 25, 50, 75.
 This determines how likely a stone is to break during use.

 pos: (x,y) coordinates reflecting the current location of the agent.
 This attribute is recorded as x and y in the data tables outputted by the model.